LEMS Export

 3. A full simulation experiment with network, coupling, and output

-FitzHugh-Nagumo is already in the TVBO database as a Dynamics that maps cleanly to a LEMS ComponentType:
+Generic2dOscillator is in the TVBO database as a Dynamics that maps cleanly to a LEMS ComponentType and executes with the default jNeuroML backend:

 from tvbo import Dynamics